learn-co-curriculum/phase-3-active-record-migrations/README.md

 ## Setup

-1) We're going to use the `activerecord` gem to create a mapping between our database and model.
+1. We're going to use the `activerecord` gem to create a mapping between our database and model.

-2) While this is marked as a Readme, fork and clone this repository.
-Take a look at the `Gemfile` in this directory.
-Be sure to run `bundle install`.
+2. While this is marked as a Readme, you should code-along with this document.
+   If you have access to a Flatiron School sandbox (you'll see a blue button up top), launch it.
+If you're working on a local system, simply open a new terminal window.
+3. Once you're in a terminal environment, issue `git clone <clone source path>`.
+You'll find the path by clicking on the "Clone or download" button at the [repo][].
+4. `cd` into the cloned directory e.g. `cd mechanics-of-migrations-v-000/`
+5. Ensure you can `bundle` in the directory: `bundle install`
+6. If that works, then you're ready to proceed.

 ## Migrations